ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks: Related Work

-\citet{chen2018tvm} designed TVM, which is one of the most popular ML runtimes/compilers.
-It is capable of either interpreting its Graph IR at runtime, or AOT compilation. \citet{xla}'s XLA, \citet{MLIR}'s MLIR, and the \citetalias{onnxruntime} are all similar, although their distinction between Graph IR and Operator IR is less distinct.

-Some compilers and runtimes, such as \citet{tflite}'s Tensorflow Lite, \citet{coreml}'s CoreML, and \citetalias{pytorchmobile}, are specifically designed for ``edge'' or ``mobile'' devices: low powered devices that are in the hands of users, such as smartphones, IoT devices, and so on.
+TVM \cite{chen2018tvm}, used to demonstrate this work, is one of the most popular ML runtimes/compilers.
+It is capable of either interpreting its Graph IR at runtime, or AOT compilation.
+XLA \cite{xla}, MLIR \cite{MLIR}, and the ONNX Runtime \cite{onnxruntime} are all similar, although with less distinction between Graph IR and Operator IR.
+Some compilers and runtimes, such as Tensorflow Lite \cite{tflite}, CoreML \cite{coreml}, and PyTorch Mobile \cite{pytorchmobile}, are specifically designed for ``edge'' or ``mobile'' devices: low powered devices that are in the hands of users, such as smartphones, IoT devices, and so on.
 They are otherwise similar.